Beakerboy/Coveralls-Visualizer/README.md

 # Coveralls-Visualizer
 Lightweight visualization of a coveralls file.
 The site visitor is presented with a list of files in a git repository.
-Any file can be selected and the visitor will se which lines have been covered by tests, and how many times.
+Any file can be selected and the visitor can see which lines have been covered by tests, and how many times.

 Setup
 -----